Kaiziron/tetctf22/picked_onions.md

 app.run('0.0.0.0',9000)
 ```

-Two things can be seen in the sourc code which look interesting
+Two things can be seen in the source code which look interesting

 The access key and the secret key for AWS which is used for accessing the dynamodb